 Side Bike Lights

 I also highly recommend side bike lights so that you can be seen by road users approaching from the side.
-Monkeylectric lights (reviewed here) are high quality, long lasting, bright and fun.
-They attach to your bicycle spokes, and can be programmed with various flashing combinations and patterns – such as flashing green and red stars at Christmas time!
-Of course, these lights flash all the time.
-However, they cannot blind or disorientate other road users, as they consist of tiny LED lights, and of course they are not facing forward towards oncoming road users.
+These lights attach to your bicycle spokes.
+They make you more visible, and of course they are not facing forward towards oncoming road users.

 Below are links to all of our best posts on bike lights!